tverweij/KerioIpBlocker/README.md

 # KerioIpBlocker
 Blocks abused IP Addresses

-The KerioIPBlocker blocks IP Addresses that are connecting to your environment, but are listed as 100% confident that they are abused.
+The KerioIPBlocker blocks IPv4 Addresses that are connecting to your environment, but are listed as 100% confident that they are abused.
 The program doesn't check or block what is already blocked by Kerio.
 It only blocks malicious IP's that really *connect*.

 This software is build in the next generation of Visual Basic - RemObjects Mercury.

+**Note** As I have Ipv4 only, the software is not tested with IPv6

 # Configuration of the Kerio Firewall